broadinstitute/warp/pipelines/broad/genotyping/illumina/IlluminaGenotypingArray.changelog.md

+# 1.11.3
+2021-08-02

+* Increased the version number to make new release tag for Dockstore

 # 1.11.2
 2021-07-13

-* Make chip_well_barcode and analysis_version_number available as outputs of the WDL.
+* Make chip_well_barcode and analysis_version_number available as outputs of the WDL

 # 1.11.1
 2021-05-19